 - Will you be hauling a lot of cargo regularly?

 Whether you’re moving to a new town or just want to take your camping gear with you, there’s no way to avoid having to haul a lot of cargo.
 However, having the right towing vehicle can make all the difference in how easy it is to get around with your precious cargo.
 For example, if you have a compact car, you can get a hitch that lets you pull a 2,000-pound trailer, but you’ll constantly be struggling with the transmission as you try to get up hills.
-On the flip side, if you have a full-size truck, even a 2,000-pound trailer will be no problem, but you won’t be able to go very far in the city.
+On the flip side, if you have a full-size truck, even a 2,000-pound trailer will be no problem, especially if you have the right equipment and accessories like a Powered Trailer Door Opener or a wiring harness, for instance!
+But the only downside to it would be that you would not be able to go very far in the city.

 - How far do you drive each day?

 According to surveys, the average American drives about 30 minutes to and from work every day.
 On top of that, most of us drive to get to school, run errands, or even just to go out to dinner with friends.
 It can be a pain to add all these up in your head, so we’ve done the math for you.